EthanGroat/FakeEngine/README.md

       Components can talk to each other through the event system, but they will also have the option to bypass the generation of events when they can take advantage of the default methods which are on all objects.
-      The GameObjectManager will have the role of calling the default methods of objects, and will have special functions for handling universally-defined behavior (like for world transform updates of a GameObject when its parent GameObject's transform is updated).
+      The WorldManager will have the role of calling the default methods of objects, and will have special functions for handling universally-defined behavior (like for world transform updates of a GameObject when its parent GameObject's transform is updated).

     * Components can include obj models, sprites, light sources, materials, other physical attributes, Python scripts (eventually), etc.